-Assessments: These fees are charged for the general upkeep of common areas, along with amenities, in condominiums and townhomes.
-They are not bundled into the mortgage and must be paid to the homeowner’s association directly.
+Assessments: Fees charged for the general upkeep of common areas, along with amenities, in condominiums and townhomes.
+They are not bundled into the mortgage and must be directly paid to the homeowner’s association.

 Closing Costs: Expenses (over and above the price of the property) incurred by buyers and sellers in transferring ownership of a property.
-Buyer’s closing costs typically include fees for application, processing, underwriting, flood certification, transfer taxes (where applicable), title company, interest, tax & insurance escrows, and attorney.
+A buyer’s closing costs typically include fees for application, processing, underwriting, flood certification, transfer taxes (where applicable), title company, interest, tax and insurance escrows, and attorney.

-Closing Disclosure (CD): Explains the costs of the transaction.
-This document must be given to the consumer three days prior to closing which ensures no surprises at the closing table.
+Closing Disclosure (CD): A document that explains the costs of the transaction.
+This document must be given to the buyer three days prior to closing which ensures no surprises at closing.

-Conventional Loan: These are loans that are sold to government sponsored enterprises like Fannie Mae and Freddie Mac.
+Conventional Loan: Loans sold to government-sponsored enterprises like Fannie Mae and Freddie Mac.
 Conventional loans are not insured by any government program such as FHA, VA, or USDA.
 Conventional loans are the most common type of mortgage.

 Department of Veterans Affairs (VA): VA loans are guaranteed by the U.S. Department of Veterans Affairs.
 VA loans are offered to eligible American veterans or their surviving spouses.

-Federal Housing Administration (FHA): FHA loans are designed for borrowers who are unable to make a large down payment.
-These loans are insured by the Federal Housing Administration.
+Federal Housing Administration (FHA): A government agency that provides mortgage insurance on loans made by FHA-approved lenders.
+FHA loans are designed for borrowers who are unable to make a large down payment.

-Hazard Insurance: Also known as Homeowner’s Insurance, this protects you (the borrower) against any financial losses that might result due to a fire, flood or other “hazards.”
-This policy must be paid in full for one year at the time of closing.
+Hazard Insurance: Also known as Homeowner’s Insurance, this insurance protects the borrower against any financial losses that might result due to a fire, flood or other “hazards.”

 Interest Rate Lock: A written agreement in which the lender guarantees a specified interest rate if a mortgage goes to closing within a set period of time.

-Loan Application: The loan application is a detailed form designed to provide information to originate your loan.
-Lenders use the application to evaluate whether or not they can give you a loan and if so, the amount of money they can lend you.
-The loan application form requests information such as bank account balances, employment and income information and liabilities.
+Loan Application: A detailed form designed to provide information to originate a loan.
+The loan application form requests information such as bank account balances, employment, and income information and liabilities.